Yeates Academy Summer Camps + Workshops

 About

-Yeates Academy Summer Camps + Workshops include Irish dance, storytelling, music, arts and crafts, dance games, and watching videos of Riverdance and Lord of the Dance.
-Campers take part in an introduction to hard shoe and soft shoe Irish dance, review soft shoe dances, learn new dance steps, and learn hard shoe steps and rhythms.
-Some sessions also include an introduction to ceili (team dancing), ceili dancing, traditional set dances, and a Traditional Set Dance Workshop.
+Yeates Academy Summer Camps + Workshops include Irish dance, storytelling, music, arts and crafts, dance games, and both hard shoe and soft shoe Irish dance.
+Campers and workshop participants may watch videos of Riverdance and Lord of the Dance, review soft shoe dances, learn new dance steps, learn hard shoe steps and rhythms, and take part in ceili (team) dancing and traditional set dances.
+The Traditional Set Dance Workshop is also part of the program offerings.

 • Ages: 5–18 years old

-All campers receive a Yeates Academy t-shirt as part of their registration for Jigs for Kids™, the Yeates Beginner Studio Workshop + Summer Camp, and the Yeates Novice Studio Workshop + Summer Camp.
-Workshop participants are asked to wear a t-shirt and shorts and bring Irish dance soft shoes or ballet shoes, jazz shoes, or tennis shoes, along with a water bottle and snack each day labeled with the camper’s name.
-Irish dancing shoes are not required for new beginners and camp dancers, but students registering for the Yeates Beginner Studio Workshop must have hard shoes, and hard shoe work is described as a large focus each day.
-All camp registration fees are refundable up to 30 days before the camp start date minus a $20 administrative fee, and cancellations less than 30 days before the start date are non-refundable.
+Workshop participants are instructed to wear a t-shirt and shorts and bring Irish dance soft shoes or ballet shoes, jazz shoes, or tennis shoes.
+Participants are asked to bring their own water bottle and snack each day with the camper’s name on all items.
+Irish dancing shoes are not required for new beginners and camp dancers, but students registering for the Yeates Beginner Studio Workshop must have hard shoes.
+The cancellation policy states that all camp registration fees are refundable up to 30 days before the camp start date, minus a $20 admin fee, and cancellations less than 30 days out are non-refundable.

 • Ages: 5–18 years old

-All campers receive a Yeates Academy t-shirt as part of their registration for Jigs for Kids™, the Yeates Beginner Studio Workshop + Summer Camp, and the Yeates Novice Studio Workshop + Summer Camp.
-Workshop participants are asked to wear a t-shirt and shorts and bring Irish dance soft shoes or ballet shoes, jazz shoes, or tennis shoes, along with a water bottle and snack each day labeled with the camper’s name.
-Irish dancing shoes are not required for new beginners and camp dancers, but students registering for the Yeates Beginner Studio Workshop must have hard shoes, and hard shoe work is described as a large focus each day.
-All camp registration fees are refundable up to 30 days before the camp start date minus a $20 administrative fee, and cancellations less than 30 days before the start date are non-refundable.
+Workshop participants are instructed to wear a t-shirt and shorts and bring Irish dance soft shoes or ballet shoes, jazz shoes, or tennis shoes.
+Participants are asked to bring their own water bottle and snack each day with the camper’s name on all items.
+Irish dancing shoes are not required for new beginners and camp dancers, but students registering for the Yeates Beginner Studio Workshop must have hard shoes.
+The cancellation policy states that all camp registration fees are refundable up to 30 days before the camp start date, minus a $20 admin fee, and cancellations less than 30 days out are non-refundable.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.